dominicgaliano/CS329E-Project/README.md

 - From the group page, if you tap the gear icon you will go to the group settings page.
 From here you can see your group members, group ID, group ID QR code, and also leave the group.
 You can also change the group name.

-Features checklist:
+Required Features Checklist:

 - [X] Login/register path
-- [X] Settings with three behaviors that can be modified by user
+- [X] Settings with three behaviors that can be modified by user.
+We implemented: Dark Mode, Notifications, and Notification Delay settings
 - [X] Non-default fonts, colors and styles

 Major Elements: